Nu-TSAC/Spring25Hackathon/README.md

 Each submission should have an acompanying powerpoint presenation that will be presented with.

+Must be in-person so you can present the findings!

 Submission CSV + Powerpoint can be emailed to neusportsanalytics@gmail.com as either seperate files or a link to a github repo.

 ### Submission Deadline